Elliptic complexes on manifolds with boundary: Abstract

 \section{Abstract}

 We show that elliptic complexes of $($pseudo$)$differential operators on smooth compact manifolds with boundary can always be complemented to a Fredholm problem by boundary conditions involving global pseudodifferential projections on the boundary $($similarly as the spectral boundary conditions of Atiyah, Patodi and Singer for a single operator$)$.
 We prove that boundary conditions without projections can be chosen if, and only if, the topological Atiyah-Bott obstruction vanishes.
-These results are based on a Fredholm theory for complexes of operators in algebras of generalized pseudodifferential operators of Toeplitz type which we also develop in the present paper.
+These results make use of a Fredholm theory for complexes of operators in algebras of generalized pseudodifferential operators of Toeplitz type which we also develop in the present paper.